TopiKo/ties442/Homework/week2/tasks2.en.md

 Learn about simple reflex agents on the web.
 What kinds of reflexes (or *if-then*-rules) the soccer agent would need to succeed?

+    - if I have ball then I run towards attack end with it.
+    - if opponent is coming towards then I change direction.
+    - if goal is unguarded then I kick ball into it.
+    - ...

 What could be added to the agent, in addition to simple reflexes, to make it perform better?
+    -

 ## Task 2

 Refresh your memory on finite state machines.
 Describe with a brief example, what are the start state, final state, transition, input and output of a machine.
 What is the difference between Moore and Mealy machines?

+    - start state = the state in which the machine is supposed to receive input.
+    - final state = accept state = The machine ends in this state after processing the input if the given input has been of type that the machine understands.
+Ex. machine which determines if given input has even number of zeros: if even input has even number of zeros final state machine will end in the final state = accept state, if there is odd number of zeros the final state machine does not end in the accept state.
+    - transition =  is a set of actions to be executed when a condition is fulfilled or when an event is received.
+Ex.
+When timer says 'time!' traffic lights change from green to red.
+    - input = whatever thing the machine eats.
+    - output = signal given by the machine.

+    Moore machine: output depends only on the state of the machine.
+    Mealey machine: output depends on the input and the state of the machine.

 * For example:
 * <http://en.wikipedia.org/wiki/Finite-state_machine>